nonoo/dmrshark/README.md

 dmrshark analyses the traffic, and adds extra features to a Hytera IPSC network.

+**NOTE: this project is no longer maintained.
+Please do not ask for support.**

 It can be used for:

 - Tracking and decoding voice calls, logging to a text file, and/or inserting them to a remote MySQL-compatible database.